EdwardBerman/shopt/index.md

 ```
 in the Julia REPL should ensure that Julia and Python are interopping correctly.

-Additionally, in the Julia REPL, we may
+Additionally, in the Julia REPL, we may write
 ```julia
 using Base.Threads
 nthreads()